The Savant Class

 3rd-level Physician Discipline feature

-Whenever you use one of these Combat Medic abilities, you can expend one use from a Healer's Kit you are holding to use the maximum Intellect Die result, instead of rolling.
+You also gain the actions below, which you can only use on other creatures.
+When you use one of these actions, you can expend one use of a Healer's Kit you are holding to treat any Intellect Dice rolled as the maximum possible result:

-You touch another creature that is either blinded, charmed, deafened, frightened, poisoned, or suffering from a disease, and it instantly repeats a saving throw to end that condition with a bonus to its roll equal to one roll of your Intellect Die.
+Adrenaline Jolt.
+You touch a creature that has a disease, or is Blinded, Charmed, Deafened, Frightened, or Poisoned, and it can immediately repeat its saving throw to end that effect with a bonus equal to your Intellect Die.

-You touch another living creature and it can expend one of its Hit Dice to regain a number of hit points equal to its Hit Die roll + its Constitution modifier + one roll of your Intellect Die.
+Healing Surge.
+One creature you touch can immediately expend one of its Hit Dice to regain hit points equal to that Hit Die + its Constitution modifier + your Intellect Die.

 Field Doctor

-You can use Healing Surge to return a creature that has died within the past minute back to life, so long as it expends one Hit Die as part of this ability.
-This has no effect on creatures that die of old age, and it cannot restore missing body parts.
+Healing Surge.
+You can use this feature on a creature that has died within the past minute, and it can spend one Hit Die to return to life with hit points from your Healing Surge.
+This feature has no effect on a creature that died of old age, and it cannot restore missing body parts.

 Master Physician